spiral-software/fftx/examples/3DDFT_mpi/README.md

 Limited testing on Frontier for batch > 1 has been verified to be correct.
 Due to cuFFT's unique alignment requirements, batch > 1 configurations is currently not supported for NVIDIA devices.

+When running a 1D-distributed 3D transform of dimensions M x N x K:
+- if a forward transform, K must be divisible by p;
+- if an inverse transform, M must be divisible by p, and additionally, if unembedded, K must also be divisible by p.